Sky lantern: Dangers

 A sky lantern may land when the flame is still alight, making it a fire hazard.
 In typical designs, as long as the lantern stays upright the paper will not get hot enough to ignite, but if the balloon is tilted (say, by the wind or by hitting some object), it may catch fire while still in the air.
 All the paper will usually burn in a few seconds, but the flame source may remain lit until it hits the ground.
 After the balloon lands, the leftover thin wire frame will rust away very slowly, remaining a hazard to animals that may swallow it.
 Sky lanterns have also been alleged to pose a danger to aircraft.
 In 2009 British company Sky Orbs Chinese Lanterns developed lanterns using bio-degradable fireproof wool.

 Early in 2009, a lantern set fire to a house in Siegen, North Rhine-Westphalia, Germany, resulting in the death of a ten-year-old boy.
 In July the same year, a lantern set fire to two houses in the German town of Dieburg, near Darmstadt.

 On 1 July 2013 the 'largest fire ever' in the West Midlands of England, involving 100,000 tonnes of recycling material and causing an estimated £6 million worth of damage, was started by a sky lantern which landed at a plastics recycling plant in Smethwick.
 Images of the lantern starting the fire were captured on closed-circuit television.
 In response to the fire, Poundland, a national retail chain whose headquarters are in nearby Willenhall, decided to stop selling sky lanterns and recalled their entire stock on 6 July 2013.

+In 2014 (as well as many other years) dozens of flights from Chiang Mai airport in Thailand had to be diverted or canceled when thousands of sky lanterns were released into the air.

 In 2018 a pavilion at Riocentro Convention Center, near downtown Rio de Janeiro, Brazil, fully burned after a sky balloon landed on its roof.

 In the early hours of 1 January 2020, more than 30 animals, primarily apes and monkeys, were killed at Krefeld Zoo in Germany in a fire believed to have been caused by sky lanterns used in New Year's celebrations.
 Many of the species involved are endangered in the wild.